Narratore/ansible-ubuntu-desktop/README.md

 (focal), I also requiere other programs wich are not open source, at least they are freely available.

+I will describe how to use this playbooks to simplify the process on your own machines.

 ### Objetives

-The main objetive is to automatically execute the tasks in the post-setup process, personally I run this tasks every time after installing the operating system:
+The main objetive is to automatically execute the tasks in the post-setup process, I run these tasks every time after installing the operating system:

  * Customize bash shell enviroment
- * Install official packages by group
+ * Configure apt and install official packages by group
    * Configuring apt repositories
    * Configuring apt PPA repositories
    * Configure http proxy for apt tools